Findomain/Findomain/docs/INSTALLATION.md

 You can set the following command line options when using the subdomains monitoring feature:

 ```
+        --sqlite <FILE>                            SQLite file to store results in.
+Defaults to findomain.db.
         --postgres-database <postgres-database>    Postgresql database.
         --postgres-host <postgres-host>            Postgresql host.
         --postgres-password <postgres-password>    Postgresql password.